Chart Color Schemes

 Underwood's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-The most prevalent medical conditions are asthma (6.5%) and mental health issues (5.4%), with 78.6% of residents reporting no medical ailments compared to 68.5% in Greater Brisbane.
-Underwood has 11.2% of residents aged 65 and over (838 people), lower than Greater Brisbane's 15.4%.
-However, health outcomes among seniors require more attention due to being above average.
+The most prevalent medical conditions are asthma (6.5%) and mental health issues (5.4%).
+A total of 78.6% of residents report no medical ailments, higher than the 68.5% in Greater Brisbane.
+Underwood has 11.2% (839 people) of residents aged 65 and over, lower than Greater Brisbane's 15.4%.
+Despite this, health outcomes among seniors require more attention due to being above average compared to the broader population.

 Frequently Asked Questions - Health